superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 I thought this would be my moment!
 I'd show how the equilbrium strategy smokes any pure strategy, and move on.
 However, that's not what happened at all.
 Around the 33-68 percentile range (exactly where a normal player would be guessing), the pure strategy performs _better_ than the mixed strategy!
 How did that happen?

 It turns out that because it's possible for both players to go over, this isn't a zero-sum game.
 Because of that, the equilibrium strategy isn't necessarily dominant.
 It's only optimal against a player who's also using the equilibrium strategy.
-So if you actually were to get on the show, it'd probably be best to go for either the 50 or 0 percentile strategy, as described above.
+That doesn't mean it's useless though.

-The mixed strategy shines because it puts a cap on the win rate of your opponent.
+The equilibrium strategy shines because it puts a cap on the win rate of your opponent.
 No matter what strategy your opponent plays, they cannot win more than ~36.8% of the time.
 In the rock paper scissors example from earlier, you'll only win 1/3 of the time against someone who plays rock, so it might seem like a paper-only strategy would be better.
-But that would remove the protection you get from playing the mixed strategy, which guarantees you're unpredictable enough to not get defeated more than 1/3 of the time
+But that would remove the protection you get from playing the mixed strategy, which guarantees you're unpredictable enough to not get defeated more than 1/3 of the time.

 ## Conclusion

+If you actually were to get on the show, it'd probably be best to go for either the 50 or 0 percentile strategy, as described above.

 <!--## Original Approach